WiktorAdamczyk1/CurrencyExchange/README.md

 3. Open SQL Server Object Explorer (View -> SQL Server Object Explorer or Ctrl+/, Ctrl+S)
 4. SQL Server -> LocalDB
 5. Right click the "Databases" folder and choose "Add New Database"
-6. Name the database "aspnet-CurrencyExchange-CADF373D-ACB0-47B2-8FD5-63BC2613A5BF"
-7. Right click the newly created database and choose "New Query"
+6. Right click the newly created database and choose "New Query"
-8. Paste the contents of the CurrencyExchangeDBScript.sql file and execute the query
+7. Paste the contents of the CurrencyExchangeDBScript.sql file and execute the query

 ## Functionalities